Search

 Any time you have any plumbing work done on your home, the seals should be checked and updated as needed.
 Additionally, if you notice any condensation or water puddling around appliances, you may have a broken seal.

-4. Blockages
+4. Blockages in Pipes

-Although it may seem counterintuitive, sometimes, the source of your leak could be due to a blockage in your pipe.
+Although it may seem counter intuitive, sometimes the source of your leak could be due to a blockage in your pipe.
 This problem is easiest to notice when the drainage pipes are blocked.
 Tree roots tend to spread and grow into sewage pipes that run wastewater out of your house, starting a blockage by creating a type of wall that allows food, toilet paper, and other debris in your wastewater to clog up.

 Over time, the blockage will continue to grow until wastewater simply can’t get through when you flush the toilet, take a shower, or run the dishwasher.
 Unfortunately, physics dictates that the water has to go somewhere, so if it can’t go through, the pressure will build up until it finds a weakness in the pipe where it can escape and leak.
 This action will cause extra stress on the pipe’s joints.